X Squared Divided By X

 Understanding the Domain: Where x Cannot Be Zero

-Therefore, while the simplified form is 'x', it's crucial to specify that this simplification is valid only for x ≠ 0.
+Because of this, while the simplified form is 'x', it's crucial to specify that this simplification is valid only for x ≠ 0.
 This seemingly small detail highlights the importance of understanding the limitations and boundaries within mathematical operations.
 Failing to acknowledge this can lead to incorrect conclusions and errors in more complex calculations.

 Visualizing the Expression: Graphical Representation and its Implications